 See "Risk Factors - Risks Relating to Our Corporate Structure - We are a holding company, and will rely on dividends paid by our subsidiaries for our cash needs.
-Any limitation on the ability of our subsidiaries to make dividend payments to us, or any tax implications of making dividend payments to us, could limit our ability to pay our parent company expenses or pay dividends to holders of our ADSs" on page 55 of this prospectus.
+Any limitation on the ability of our subsidiaries to make dividend payments to us, or any tax implications of making dividend payments to us, could limit our ability to pay our parent company expenses or pay dividends to holders of our ADSs."

-Permission Required from the PRC Authorities for the Company's Operation and the Company to Issue Xiao-I's Ordinary Shares or ADSs to Foreign Investors
+Permission Required from the PRC Authorities for the Company's Operation and the Company to Issue Our Ordinary Shares or ADSs to Foreign Investors